paramraghavan/sls-py-alexa-color-picker/README.md

 # sls-py-alexa-color-picker

-Thie repo is based on [skill-sample-python-colorpicker](https://github.com/alexa-samples/skill-sample-python-colorpicker), but this repository uses the serverless framework for Alexa model deployment via the yml file.
+This repo is based on [skill-sample-python-colorpicker](https://github.com/alexa-samples/skill-sample-python-colorpicker), but this repository uses the serverless framework for Alexa model deployment configured in the yml file and ask_sdk_core package